What You Must Know About Dental Crowns

 Materials Used to Make Crowns

 Crowns can be made of different materials.
 One of the most popular materials being used is porcelain.
 Dental crowns made of pure porcelain are considered to look very natural.
-They are often placed for your front teeth.
+They are often placed on your front teeth.
 However, they are not as strong as the bonded crowns.

 If you need the strength of a bonded crown, then all-ceramic crowns are ideal.
 They are metal-free alternative and suitable for all areas of your mouth as they appear like a porcelain crown.